 The sub-$600 Pixelbook contender

 Almost since its release in 2017, the Google Pixelbook has been acknowledged to be the absolute best that Chrome OS has to offer.
-However, after two years, that device’s specs and price point haven’t aged well, giving other OEMs time to shine.
+However, after nearly three years, that device’s specs and price point haven’t aged well, giving other OEMs time to shine.
 Last year, ASUS released the Chromebook Flip C434 as a successor to their beloved Flip C302 from 2017.

 Why it’s the best Chromebook you can buy today:

 The Flip C434 succeeds for many of the same reasons the Pixelbook did, offering solid performance in a perfectly portable 2-in-1 form factor, with no fan noise.
 The ASUS Chromebook Flip C434 packs an Intel Core m3, i5, or i7 processor (just like Pixel Slate), 4 or 8GB of RAM, and up to 128GB of storage in a 14″ chassis with a 1920×1080 resolution display.

 Another thing that really makes the C434 interesting is its hinge design, which slightly elevates the rear of the device while in a traditional laptop position.
 This is intended to deliver a more ergonomic typing experience.
 The hinge can also allow the device to fold completely over for a tablet-style experience.

 Where to buy the ASUS Chromebook Flip C434:

 For all the things we praised the Google Pixelbook for, one thing that it still doesn’t have, even after nearly three years, is affordability.
 ASUS has seized the opportunity to make a Pixelbook-killer out of the Chromebook Flip C434, which rings in at a retail price starting at $549.99, frequently discounted below $500, and is available from Amazon, Best Buy, and B&H Photo.